-At registration the camp nurse will have your campers Medical Information Sheet and confirm all medications and treatments needed for the week.
+At registration the camp nurse will have your camper's Medication Information Sheet and will confirm all medications and treatments needed for the week.
 No medications, prescription or OTC, are allowed in cabins.
 Prescription medication and OTC allergy medication must be checked in with the camp nurse at registration.
 The nurse will disperse these medications as necessary throughout the week.
 Other OTC medications are not to be brought to camp.
 The camp nurse keeps a supply of OTC medications available for use if deemed appropriate.
 Any prescriptions or OTC allergy medication brought to camp must:

 - Be in the original container.